vmstio/docs/content/rules/bridges.md

 ### Exceptions

-We have not typically defederated from servers and applications where the bridged content is curated, maintained and clearly identified as a Twitter bot, or where the content is being collected from many sources to create a unique product.
+We have not typically defederated from servers and applications where the bridged content is curated, maintained, and clearly identified as a Twitter bot, or where the content is being collected from many sources to create a unique product.
 An example is content from [sportsbots.xyz](https://www.sportsbots.xyz).

 We may re-evaluate this in the future.